florimondmanca/personal/README.md

 - Static files are securely uploaded using `rsync` to a server running on DigitalOcean.
 - A deploy is triggered via [CaptainDuckDuck](https://captainduckduck.com).

-This deploy updates the Docker container that runs the NodeJS app — an Express server which serves server-rendered pages and static files.
+This deploy updates the Docker container that runs the NodeJS app, i.e. the Express server which serves server-rendered pages and static files.